-Current events affect participation; increased efforts to limit immigration and other quickly changing laws and policies related to immigrants in recent years may reduce the number of immigrants willing to participate.
+Current events may also affect participation; increased efforts to limit immigration and the mercurial decisions related to immigrants in recent years may reduce the number of immigrants willing to participate.
 For example, the Trump administration fought in several legal forums to have a question about citizenship added to the 2020 Census, but this question was not added.
 In addition, the COVID-19 pandemic may affect the number of college students who respond to the Census.
 The main dates for the mailing of census forms was between April 1 and May 13, 2020, at a time when many college students abandoned their regular place of residence (such as dormitory or apartment building in a college town) and went to live with parents or other family members.
 Towns with large universities may be affected by lower census counts because of this pattern.
+The Census can still be completed today online or by other means and through the end of the calendar year 2020.